Gaffe-prone Merkel rival drags down centre-left as vote looms

 “He’s been very clumsy,” said Paula Kraman, 24, a student.

-Annika Ihlenfeldt, 34, said Steinbrueck had spoilt the center-left’s chances of winning back power in Lower Saxony, a state that swings between the SPD and CDU.
+Annika Ihlenfeldt, 34, said Steinbrueck had spoilt the centre-left’s chances of winning back power in Lower Saxony, a state that swings between the SPD and CDU.

 “Steinbrueck has made it very difficult for Weil,” said Ihlenfeldt, a Protestant vicar.